TestingConferences/testingconferences.github.io/README.md

 build an image:

-> docker build -t testingconferences.github.io:latest .
+> docker build -t tcorg:latest .

 run a container:

-> docker run -it -p 4000:4000 testingconferences.github.io:latest
+> docker run -it -p 4000:4000 tcorg:latest

-Note: If it is very slow to download `jekyll` image, [click here](https://www.dropbox.com/s/njwzzm3due46yog/jekyll_3_8.tar?dl=0) to download the tar package and load it by `docker load`

-> docker load jekyll_3_8.tar

 Option 2: use docker-compose